-The participants are required to prepare a paper prior to departure for the project venue.
-In preparing the paper, they are expected to follow the "Guidelines for the Preparation of Country Papers" to be provided later.
+Participants are required to prepare a case study on a successful implementation of an FSM system in an SME prior to departure for the project.
+In preparing the paper, they are expected to follow the "Guidelines for the Preparation of Country Papers," to be provided later.